How Much Does a Wet Room Cost?

 • Installing the Waterproofing (Tanking) — The space needs to be completely watertight, so specialist membranes and waterproofing products are applied to the floor and walls.

-• Installing the Drain & Flooring — Using special tray forms or carefully laid screed, the floor around the drain is laid with either to create the necessary slope to ensure water flows into the drain, and the rest of the wet room floor is laid.
+• Installing the Drain & Flooring — Using a wet room former or a carefully formed screed base, the floor around the drain is shaped to create the necessary slope into the drain, and the rest of the wet room floor is laid.

-• Installing the Plumbing & Fixtures — The chosen fixtures, i.e. the shower, toilet, and basin, are all plumbed in, and other features such as underfloor heating are connected.
+• Installing the Plumbing & Fixtures — The chosen fixtures, i.e. the shower, toilet, and basin, are all plumbed in, and other features such as underfloor heating mats or underfloor heating systems are connected.

 After the Job

-• Sealing & Finishing Touches — All the grouting and silicon are applied to complete the waterproofing and final checks for any leaks are carried out.
+• Sealing & Finishing Touches — All the grouting and silicone are applied to complete the waterproofing and final checks for any leaks are carried out.

 • Ventilation & Safety Checks — Checks are carried out to ensure the new wet room has adequate ventilation and the floor surfaces are slip-resistant.